samm82/WorshipList/README.md

 ### Keywords

-The song files also contain some custom symbols that are shorthand for some key functions, as follows:
+The song files also contain some custom symbols that are shorthand for some important functions, as follows:

 | Keyword | Output |
 |---|---|